 The first tip for better excess inventory management is this: acknowledge you have excess inventory.
 Having processed almost one million transactions for big and smaller CPGs alike, we can confidently conclude that everyone has it, but for some reason, no one wants to talk about it.
 That ends now.

 The most common reasons for excess inventory are forecasted excess and short-dated products.
-One of the unique attributes of off-price retail is that consumers customers that are comfortable with strong discounts in exchange for a short shelf-life.
+One of the unique attributes of discount retail is that consumers are comfortable with strong discounts in exchange for a shorter shelf-life.

 Seasonal products are another example.
-For off-pice shoppers, though, having access to pumpkin spice products in the winter or peppermint-themed items in the spring is all part of the hunt.
+For discount shoppers, though, having access to pumpkin spice products in the winter or peppermint-themed items in the spring is all part of the hunt.

 Another reason we feel excess is inevitable is that our friends in Marketing and R&D are constantly trying to predict the next consumer trend or flavor breakthrough.
 We all know the failure rates on innovation items, but it’s understood to be one of the de-facto growth pillars of the industry’s future.
 Rest assured, this segment of retail is often agreeing not to promote its prices online, which helps overcome concerns of channel conflict.

 Often, suppliers and retailers collaborate on packaging-related changes, such as rebrands or resizing.
-Bulk, industrial, foodservice, and away-from-home items are another example, whereby grab bins would feel like a no-go anywhere else.
+Bulk, industrial, foodservice, and away-from-home items are another example.

 Regardless of where your CPG is, we’re confident that at least a few of these examples resonate.
 If you’re in growth mode as a business–either through a ramp-up of innovation or by acquiring other brands–you’re going to have excess as you figure out supply and demand planning.
 The only question is, how will you use it to your advantage?